 A course of rTMS typically involves going to a clinic for a 30-minute treatment session, five days a week, for up to six weeks, which is time-consuming and requires a significant commitment.
 We are working to make the application less time-consuming and potentially shorten the duration of therapy.

-One of the most significant implications of the government funding of rTMS therapy through Medicare is that it will become more widely available, including in outer suburban and rural areas.
+One of the most significant implications of the government funding of rTMS treatment through Medicare is that it will become more widely available, including in outer suburban and rural areas.